 Sometimes the things we count on to start our days on the right foot fail us terribly.
 I can remember vividly how my adorable coffee grinder not once failed to cooperate and almost started my day without a freshly brewed cup of joe.

 But what did I do to enjoy my brew as usual?
-In this piece, I’m going to teach you how I manage to grind my beans with other tools.
+In this piece, I will teach you how I manage to grind my beans with other tools.

-But before doing that, it is worth noting that when using any other tool to grind your beans, your goal should to get as close as possible to the usual consistency.
-Grind consistency and uniformity are vital when it comes to producing a great cup of java.
-Grind consistency ensures you extract flavors present in your beans with much greater accuracy.
-With an inconsistent grind, there will be under extraction or over-extraction, leading to an undesirable taste.
+But before doing that, it is worth noting that when using any other tool to grind your beans, your goal should be to get as close as possible to the usual consistency.
+Grind consistency and uniformity are vital when producing a great cup of java.
+Grind consistency ensures you extract flavors in your beans with much greater accuracy.
+An inconsistent grind will result in under-extraction or over-extraction, leading to an undesirable taste.

 Now let’s dive into these other methods that come in handy when my grinder fails to cooperate.

 We all know a blender works well when there is liquid to help move around the solids you put in it.
 If you have ever tried to prepare something more solid with your blender, you know how it can hang up your blades and overwork the motor.